Nutrition for Good Health: Eclectus Diet

 Sprouting is easy -- this webpage has step-by-step instructions ...
 You can also germinate the sprouting mix - rather than going through the process of sprouting, which may be somewhat intimidating initially.
 Germinated seeds offer their own unique sets of valuable nutrition and are quicker to obtain and less likely to spoil.

 Additionally, provide a high-quality "large parrot" dry food mix (as always, variety is the key).
-Dr. Harvey's Bird Food Mixes or Lafeber are convenient options that lack the harmful additives that are commonly found in commercial mixes and have a great variety of quality ingredients (including dried fruits, veggies, herbs / greens and even superfoods, such as bee pollen!) - in short: myriad nourishing ingredients that are not found in other commercially available bird mixes.
+Dr. Harvey's Bird Food Mixes or Lafeber are convenient options that lack many of the harmful additives that are commonly found in commercial mixes and have a great variety of quality ingredients (including dried fruits, veggies, herbs / greens and even superfoods, such as bee pollen!) - in short: myriad nourishing ingredients that are not found in other commercially available bird mixes.
 However, our biggest grievance with their products is that they use sulphurated dried produce (a process which also requires chemicals), but it is very difficult to find mixes with unsulphurated fruits and veggies.
 You could just buy the seeds, nuts and grain mix and buy human-grade unsulphurated dried produce / greens as well as bee pollen and mix them in.
 Even organic trail mixes (WITHOUT CHOCOLATE!) work great.
 With a little creativity you can put a mix together that offers superior nutrition without the chemicals typically found in commercial brands.

 - Laurella Desborough, www.eclectusbreeder.com, advises as follows: